These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 The User shall not monitor the Software’s performance or functionality for any competitive purpose.
 The User agrees not to access the Software for the purpose of developing or operating a competitive product or service or copying the Software’s features or user interface.

-Eperoto reserves the right to immediately suspend the User’s Account if the General Terms and Conditions, the Software as a Service Agreement, or the Data Processing Agreement are not respected or if the User in any other way abuses its access to the Software.
 Eperoto is also entitled to automatically block User’s Account(s) in case of urgent security breach.
-An urgent security breach is considered to exist if (i) User’s usage of the Software constitutes an immediate security risk to the Software and/or others use of the Software or Eperoto’s network or the servers used to provide the Software; or (ii) a third party has been given inappropriate access to the Software.
+An urgent security breach is considered to exist if (i) User’s use of the Software constitutes an immediate security risk to the Software and/or others use of the Software or Eperoto’s network or the servers used to provide the Software; or (ii) a third party has been given inappropriate access to the Software.

-4. Ownership and use of Data
+4. Ownership and use of User Data

-The User retains all right and ownership to any and all input into the Software.
-Input into the software may be accessed and processed by Eperoto to the extent necessary to deliver the services stated in this these General Terms and conditions or the Software as a Service agreement.
+The User retains all right and ownership to all input into the Software (the “User Data”).
+Input into the software may be accessed and processed by Eperoto only to the extent necessary to deliver the services stated in this these General Terms and conditions and/or the Software as a Service agreement.
 Eperoto receives no rights to User data.

 5. Conflict of Interest when providing Assistance